Moving from St. Louis to Kansas City, MO

 Best movers from St. Louis to Kansas City

-Safeway Moving is our top-rated full-service pick for larger moves from St. Louis to Kansas City.
-With 14 years in the moving industry and service throughout Missouri, they're a strong fit for intrastate moves of 247 miles.
+Safeway Moving is our best overall value pick for full-service moves from St. Louis to Kansas City.
+With 14 years in the moving industry, statewide service throughout Missouri, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 247 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Kansas City to St. Louis guide.